ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	*
 	* @param string $oneaddr The ONE address of the wallet *
-	* @param number $page Which page of transactions to retrieve *
+	* @param number $pagenum Which page of transactions to retrieve *
 	* @param number $pagesize Number of transactions per page *